 The PDFO conducts a half-day Orientation for postdoctoral fellows.
-Orientation covers a range of important information and advice geared to help you and your families obtain the most from your PDF experience at UBC, and features presentations from units on campus including the VP Research + Internal, Faculty Relations, and Human Resources.
-Also, this will be an opportunity to get connected and to meet other PDFs from many different Faculties.
+Orientation covers a range of important information and advice geared to help you and your families obtain the most from your PDF experience at UBC, and features presentations from units on campus including the VP Research + Internal, Faculty Relations, and Human many different Faculties.
 For the date of the next PDF Orientation Day, visit the PDFO website.